carrotquest/gatsby-plugin-dashly/README.md

 ## How to use

-To integrate Dashly Livechat to your Gatsby site, you need to have an account with Dashly.
+To integrate [Live chat](https://www.dashly.io/live-chat/) and [Chatbots](https://www.dashly.io/custom-chatbot/) to your Gatsby site, you need to have an account with Dashly.
 [Sign up](https://dashly.io/panel/unauthorized/register/).

-Upon obtaining your `CRISP_WEBSITE_ID`, you need to modify your `gatsby-config.js` as follows:
+Upon obtaining your `DASHLY_ID`, you need to modify your `gatsby-config.js` as follows:

 ```js
 // In your gatsby-config.js